kW to Amps Calculator Logo

 Mastering the Kilowatt-to-Amp Conversion

+Sizing an industrial load or managing home energy?
+Understanding current draw is the baseline for electrical resilience.
 How many amps will your new air conditioner draw?
 Can your existing wiring handle that heavy machinery?
 These aren't just technical questions—they are the foundation of efficiency.

-Sizing Breakers
+🔧 Sizing Breakers

 Precision current calculation ensures your protective devices work exactly when they should.
 Undersize it, and nuisance trips stall your work.
 Oversize it, and you create a fire path.

-Margin Requirement 125% Load
+NEC Margin 125% Load

 Thinner wires have higher resistance, leading to dangerous voltage drops.
 By converting kW to Amps accurately, you select the exact AWG gauge needed for sustained current.